 The consequences of an assault conviction can be severe.
 You could be facing jail time and hefty fines—not to mention the impact of having this type of violent offense on your record.

-If you’ve been charged with an assault crime in Hennepin County, a Minneapolis assault lawyer will walk you through the whole legal process and defend your rights with passion.
+If you’ve been charged with an assault crime in Hennepin County, a Minneapolis assault lawyer at Martine Law will walk you through the whole legal process and defend your rights with passion.

 What is the Definition of Assault?